 - What type of paint do you use for painting a bathroom vanity?

 - To paint a bathroom vanity or bathroom cabinets, I use Benjamin Moore Advance–a special type of paint that is specially made for cabinets.
+(See my complete review of Benjamin Moore Cabinet Paint here).
 It has a harder finish and is more robust than typical semi-gloss that I use on my wood trim.
 It has “self-levelling” capabilities which means that it is supposed to go on more evenly.
 If your cabinets don’t get much wear-and-tear, you could also get away with using a semi-gloss but it won’t be as robust in the long run.
 In our own house, the previous owners painted the kitchen cabinets the wrong type of paint and two years later they look horrible–paint chips and scratches everywhere!

 - What is the difference between cabinet paint and regular paint?